Skip to content

 Selenium is an open-source test automation tool that automates web-based applications.
 Although it’s one of the most used testing vendors, it is very code heavy.
 While Selenium can be used to automate certain aspects of D365, it might not be the most reliable and efficient choice for all modules.

 While it is relatively easy to create test cases such as validating a user login to D365 (the web client) or creating a new lead record in D365, the difficulty of Selenium lies in the maintenance.
 Because Selenium requires heavy coding, maintaining your test scripts will need a significant resource spend.
 This is because users will be required to comb through lines of code to identify why a test has broken.
+Due to this level of complexity, general business users can be shut out from using the tool.

 So, if you are considering using Selenium for D365 test automation, ensure that your team is able to code.
-See below an example of a user writing a test case to carry out the simple process of opening a web browser.
+See below for an example of a user writing a test case to carry out the simple process of opening a web browser.

 See Selenium in action: